-During 2019, the Group recognised a pre-tax impairment charge against its US cash-generating unit asset carrying value of €500 million.
-The impairment was - amongst others - driven by the further deterioration in the long term forecast market price for SWU, based on continued nuclear market uncertainty, as well as by higher estimated costs.
+During 2019, the Group recognised a pre-tax impairment charge against its US cash generating unit asset carrying value of €500 million.
+The impairment was - amongst a number of factors - driven by the further deterioration in the long term forecast market price for SWU, based on continued nuclear market uncertainty, as well as by higher estimated operating costs.

-There is continued inherent uncertainty, given the significant level of management judgement required in determining the estimations of future market dynamics, that the associated Urenco SWU market pricing forecasts could have improved, or alternatively could have decreased since 2019.
-Any significant change would result in an impairment reversal indicator or a new impairment indicator for 2020, potentially leading to a reversal of the impairment charge recognised in previous years or a further impairment charge in 2020.
+There is continued inherent uncertainty, given the significant level of management judgement required in determining the estimations of future market dynamics, that the associated Urenco SWU market pricing forecasts could have improved, or alternatively could have deteriorated, since 2019.
+Any significant change would result in an impairment reversal indicator or a new impairment indicator for 2021, potentially leading to a reversal of the impairment charge recognised in previous years or a further impairment charge in 2021

-The key assumptions within the 2020 impairment indicator analysis are the revenues and cash flows forecast to be generated during the operational life of the business, which are a function of the forecasts for SWU capacity and market prices for uncontracted SWU; ongoing capital expenditure requirements to maintain and operate the business; levels of associated operating expenditure and the costs of deconverting tails in the future; extension of the US operating licence beyond 2040, which management expect to receive in the ordinary course of business; and the discount rate.
+The key assumptions within the 2021 impairment indicator analysis are the revenues and cash flows forecast to be generated during the operational life of the business, which are a function of the forecasts for SWU capacity and market prices for uncontracted SWU, which are impacted by the demand for EUP and associated product assays; ongoing capital expenditure requirements to maintain and operate the business; levels of associated operating expenditure and the costs of deconverting tails in the future; extension of the US operating licence beyond 2040, which management expect to receive in the ordinary course of business; and the discount rate.

-Committee response: Management has reassessed the long term forecast market prices for SWU during 2020, including an assessment of the SWU prices for new Urenco sales contracts signed during the year.
-These long term prices are substantially the same as those used in the valuation model to determine the recoverable amount as at 31 December 2019.
-On this basis, and following an assessment of the other key assumptions detailed above, management has concluded that there are no indicators for a reversal of previous impairment charges or a further impairment charge, and hence no requirement to update the 2019 valuation model.
+Committee response: Management has reassessed the long term forecast market prices for SWU during 2021, including an assessment of the SWU prices for new Urenco sales contracts signed during the year.
+These long term prices are largely consistent with those used in the valuation model to determine the recoverable amount as at 31 December 2019.
+On this basis, and following an assessment of the other key assumptions detailed above, management has concluded that there are no indicators for a reversal of previous impairment charges or a further impairment charge.

-The Committee has reviewed management's reports detailing the above impairment indicator and impairment reversal assessment, as well as the critical and key judgements and estimates used and concluded that no impairment reversal or further impairment charge is required relating to the US operations in 2020.
+The Committee has reviewed management's reports detailing the above impairment indicator and impairment reversal assessment, as well as the critical and key judgements and estimates used, and concluded that no impairment reversal or further impairment charge is required relating to the US operations in 2021.
 Further details about the impairment and the assumptions used in determining the recoverable amount are given in note 2 of the Group's Consolidated Financial Statements.

-The external auditors appropriately reviewed and assessed management's view on the critical and key judgements and assumptions used in the USA impairment indicator assessment, and provided their view orally and in their written reports provided to the Committee on 3 December 2020 and 25 February 2021 and in the section on key audit matters in their Auditor's Report.
+The external auditors appropriately reviewed and assessed management's view on the critical and key judgements and assumptions used in the USA impairment indicator assessment, and provided their view orally and in their written reports provided to the Committee on 13 December 2021 and 24 February 2022, and in the section on key audit matters in their Auditor's Report.